Who We Are

 Clergy & Staff

-Mark and Cate moved to Dallas in April of this year answering a call to plant a three-stream Anglican Church in Dallas where Mark grew up.
-He officially joined the staff of All Saints in April 2017.
+Mark and Cate moved to Dallas in April of 2017 answering a call to plant a three-stream Anglican Church in Dallas where Mark grew up.
 Mark has worked in a number of churches and denominations but has found a home within the Anglican tradition.
 As a pastor for over 20 years, he has ministered to students, young adults, and most recently as an associate pastor in Ohio.
 He is passionate about preaching, making disciples, and finding ways to talk about sports and movies.
-Recently, he and Cate welcomed their daughter, Fiona, into the world.
-They now have four kids; Finn, Loch, Eve and Fiona.
+Recently, he and Cate welcomed their son, Fletcher, into the world.
+They now have five kids; Finn, Loch, Eve, Fiona, and Fletcher.
 He is always looking for a great restaurant, which are not in short supply in DFW.
 If you’re interested in grabbing a bite to eat and chat about theology, sports, or the upcoming church-plant in North Dallas, he will buy!
+Contact Mark+

 Mike Blanchat, Executive Administrator